gusterwoei/marvel-api/README.md

 ## Caching Strategy

-- For simplicity of this application, the in-memory `node-cache` library is used for the caching machanism instead of the more advanced tool like `Redis`.
+- For simplicity of this application, the in-memory `node-cache` library is used for the caching mechanism instead of the more advanced tool like `Redis`.
 - For endpoint `/characters`, the cache is determined by the combination of `limit` and `offset`
 - Personally I think it's unlikely that Marvel characters will be added on a frequently hourly basis or so.
 Hence The API results are cached with a `ttl` expiry of 24 hours.